-- On the User Info tab, type the general user information and then click Accept Changes. - 7 Click the Password tab and enter a password in the Password field. - 8 Enter the password again in the Confirm Password field. - 9 Select one or more of the following password options: - User Must Change Password at Next Logon - User Cannot Change Password - Password Never Expires - Account Disabled
+- 7 When using RM as Login Source, do the following:

+- a Select the Password tab.

+- b Enter a password in the Password field.

+- c Enter the password again in the Confirm Password field.

+- d Select one or more of the following password options:

+- User Must Change Password at Next Logon

+- User Cannot Change Password

+- Password Never Expires

+- Account Disabled